jgctron/CS360/README.md

 Project Summary:

- Project Three: Creating an ‘Inventory Management App,’ a system for users to manage their inventory efficiently.
-The app allowed users to create, edit, or delete items, see them on a grid, and provide feedback when inventory ran low (via SMS).
-The purpose was to help users who needed an easy and intuitive way to manage their inventory but didn’t need fancy features or a complex system (image courtesy of the author)
+ Project Three: Design an Inventory Management App to help users track their inventory.
+Users will be able to create, edit, and delete inventory items, view inventory items in a grid format, and receive an SMS text alert when inventory is low.
+A few key features would be the ability to search for categories of items as well as individual items and the ability to use a barcode scanner when scanning items for inventory.

 Screens and Features:

- The inventory list, grid view, and login screen were the three main screens of this application, and all data were protected by user authentication.
-A minimalistic design was adopted for the UI to guarantee Simplicity for the User.
-In this app, the designers place the most important features on the main screen to ensure the application's simple use and fast-language UI design, as well as guaranteeing the user's interaction with the device to meet their needs.
+ The main screens were an inventory list, grid view, and log-in with user authentication.
+The user interface was created to be minimalistic and straight to the point.
+Placing the essential features on the main screen makes the user experience faster and easier to accomplish.
+The UI design was derived from the user's needs, making the functionality more accessible than in the previous application.

 Approach to Coding:

- This was done to make the coding process more modular and maintainable.
-An iterative development strategy was exercised.
-The app was divided into several more minor features, developed and tested individually before the entire app was integrated.
-This approach helped in the maintenance of the code, as it was manageable, and in debugging processes.
-This sangeet app can serve as a model for future projects to ensure the codebase is clean and manageable in case of changes or updates.
+ Code was written with modularity and maintainability in mind, and from the beginning, an iterative development methodology was adopted—the app tackled one piece at a time and tested it before integrating it with the rest, which allowed for easier debugging and a cleaner and more adaptable codebase (so that, if it were ever updated or changed, the computational components would be available and ready to use).

 Testing and Debugging:

- To ensure the app will work properly, I perform unit tests and integration tests to detect bugs right in.
-This is an important part of the process as it helps to identify whether the app is developed in accordance with its requirements and will work as expected.
-After doing the testing, I was able to pinpoint areas where the user experience would be improved and address these before the final product is released.
+ Please note that I conducted thorough unit and integration tests on all new features during the specification development to ensure the app works.
+This testing allowed me to check whether the app met the requirements and functioned as the specification stated.
+As a result of the testing, I saw areas where the user experience could be enhanced.

 Challenges and Innovation:

- I wanted to make sure that the SMS notification worked well for different devices and operating systems.
-The solution required creativity.
-After researching, I realized the need within the app development process.
+ One of the biggest challenges was making the SMS notification work across all devices and operating systems.
+This was where we had to be innovative—no one research paper would help, so we had to find the answer ourselves with a bit of trial and error.
+Flexibility and adaptability were a huge part of the mobile app journey.

 Key Success:

- An app, ensures that a user's best practices on mobile security
+ The most successful feature of this project was the user authentication system.
+This feature shows that I have a lot of knowledge and skills in mobile security.
+It means that the application would not be a threat to the user's data and that the user would easily access it.
+The application meets the best mobile security practices, which was this project's key feature.